annikaijak/deeplearning_assignment_4/Assignment_1/readme.md

-# Deeplearning_assignment_1
+# Deep Learning Assignment 1: Architecture, Training and Hyperparameter Tuning of Traditional Deep Learning Models

-Annika and Mikkels submission for assingment 1 in deep learning
+Annika and Mikkels submission for assignment 1 in Deep Learning

 We have chosen to work with a dataset about breast cancer found on Kaggle: https://www.kaggle.com/datasets/yasserh/breast-cancer-dataset.